rohityerme/Super-Store-sales-dashboard/README.md

 - Stacked coloumn chart to show sales by shipmode , sales by category , sales by sub - category

-4 Use of MAps which changes according to filter
+4 Use of Maps which changes according to filter